bp Egypt and the Cambridge Commonwealth, European and International Trust cover all of the scholarship costs.

 Your first point of contact upon arrival in Cambridge will be your college, who should have already sent you some information about your accommodation and the things you will need to do upon arrival in Cambridge.

-To cash your maintenance cheques from the Trust, you will need to open a bank account with a UK bank to deposit these cheques.
+To receive your maintenance payments from the Trust, you will need to open a bank account with a UK bank.
 There are many banks in Cambridge to choose from, and to open an account you will need to take the following documents to a bank:

 Please note that the Trust deals only with matters relating to your scholarship.
 For all other non-scholarship related enquiries, please contact your college.